A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Introduction

-The key idea of existing approaches~\cite{ESK14,KMB18,EFR21,KK19} is to reduce the register-bounded synthesis problem in a data domain to a two-player game on a finite arena with an $\omega$-regular winning condition.
-Two players alternately play for an infinite number of rounds.
-Adam, modelling the environment, picks an input label and a test over the $k$ registers, while Eve, modelling the system, picks a subset of the $k$ registers (meant to store the data), an output label, and a register (whose value is meant to be output).
-No data are manipulated in the game and the arena is finite.
-Infinite plays in the game induce \emph{action words}, which are infinite sequences of input and output labels, tests, and assignments of the $k$ registers.
-Thus, action words use a finite alphabet.
-The reduction ensures that any finite-memory winning strategy in the game can be converted into a $k$-register transducer realising the specification, and vice versa.
-To this end, the game winning condition requires that: \emph{if} a play induces a \emph{feasible} action word, in the sense that there exists a data word $w$ satisfying all its tests and assignments, \emph{then} all the runs of the URA on all such data words are accepting.
-In the case of $(\bbN,=)$, it is known that the winning condition is $\omega$-regular~\cite{KMB18,EFR21,KK19}.
-In $(\bbN,=,<)$, however, the set of feasible action words is not $\omega$-regular~\cite{EFK21}, and neither is the winning condition.
-Such winning conditions can be expressed by nondeterministic \wS automata~\cite{BC06}, but games with such objectives are not known to be decidable, to the best of our knowledge.
+The key idea of existing approaches~\cite{KMB18,EFR21,KK19} is to reduce the register-bounded synthesis problem in a data domain to a two-player Church game with a finite alphabet and an $\omega$-regular winning condition.
+In such a game, two players alternately play for an infinite number of rounds.
+Adam, modelling the environment, picks a test over the $k$ registers describing how its input data compares with the current content of the registers of a sought transducer.
+Eve, modelling the system, picks a subset of the $k$ registers, meant to store the data, and a register whose value is meant for output.
+No data are manipulated in the game.
+Infinite plays in the game induce infinite sequences of tests, assignments, and outputs over the $k$ registers, called \emph{action words}; they are over a \emph{finite} alphabet.
+Action words are meant to abstract data words; an action word is \emph{feasible} if there is at least one data word that satisfies all its tests and assignments.
+The reduction ensures that any strategy of Eve winning in the game can be converted into a $k$-register transducer realising the specification, and vice versa.
+To this end, the game winning condition declares a play to be won by Eve if all data words satisfying the action word induced by the play are accepted by the specification automaton.
+In particular, a play whose action word is \emph{un}feasible is won by Eve as it does not correspond to any environment-system interaction in the data domain.
+In the case of $(\bbD,=)$, such winning conditions are known to be $\omega$-regular~\cite{KMB18,EFR21,KK19}.
+However, in $(\bbN,<)$ the set of feasible action words is not $\omega$-regular~\cite{EFK21}, and neither is the winning condition.
+Such winning conditions could be expressed by nondeterministic \wS automata~\cite{BC06}, but games with such objectives are not known to be decidable, to the best of our knowledge.